 (b) provide, or arrange for the provision of, adequate information about the plant or substance to the persons to whom it is supplied to ensure its safe use.

 Product Risk Assessments for CLC products are provided for this purpose.
 See “Standards”

 It must be understood that the Risk Assessments provided do not ensure the suitability of the associated item for any given task.
 The decision to purchase and use the item for any given task is solely the responsibility of the PCBU.
 Any decision to purchase should be preceeded by the employer undertaking a Workplace Risk Assessment of the task, and the product risk assessments given here form part of the Workplace Risk Assessment.

-Similarly, manufacturing standards such as AS/NZS 1892.1:1996 (the Australian/New Zealand standard for portable metal ladders) do not ensure the suitability of any product manufactured under the standard for any given task.
+Similarly, manufacturing standards such as AS 1892.1:2018 (the Australian standard for portable metal ladders) does not ensure the suitability of any product manufactured under the standard for any given task.
 See “Standards”